MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/facility-scheduling.md

  Navigate to **Universal Resource Scheduling > Requirement Groups > +New**

- In this example, we created a requirement group that calls for 2 rooms (facilities) and a pediatric doctor.
+ In this example, we created a requirement group that calls for two rooms (facilities) and a pediatric doctor.

 By setting **Part of Same** to **Resource Tree** this ensures rooms and pediatricians are related to same facility resource via resource children or resource association.

-For each room requirement, set the resource type to facility
+For each room requirement, set the resource type to facility.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of requirement group calling for two rooms and a pediatrician that are all part of the same resource tree](./media/scheduling-facility-requirement-group-clinic-doctors.png)

-The resource types you choose for the pediatrician doctor requirement will affect schedule assistant results.
+The resource types you choose for the pediatrician doctor **requirement** will affect schedule assistant results.

-**If Resource Type = Pool and Pool Type =  Users, accounts, contacts**
+**On the requirement, if Resource Type = Pool and Pool Type =  Users, Accounts, Contacts**

 The Pediatrician pool resource will be displayed in the results.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of schedule assistant results utilizing pediatrician pool](./media/scheduling-facility-requirement-group-clinic-doctors-schedule-assistant-pool.png)

-This allows you to book the pediatrician pool to be assigned to a specific pediatric doctor at a later time.
+This allows you to book the pediatrician pool and assign a specific pediatric doctor at a later time.
 Whether pediatricians show as results will depend on capacity (as derived from the number of doctors in the pool).
 The advantage of using the pool is allowing schedulers to book appointments based on capacity without having to assign a specific doctor at the time of scheduling.

-**If Resource Type = users, accounts, contacts**
+**On the requirement, if Resource Type = Users, Accounts, Contacts, (Not Pools)**

 Specific doctor resources will show in results.